-- (1) Areas of two or more contiguous acres devoted to commercial, industrial, or intensive recreational activities, or a mix of such activities, including but not limited to the following: - (a) Areas devoted to manufacturing, fabricating or other industrial activities; - (b) Areas devoted to wholesaling, warehousing, retail trade and service activities, or other commercial activities; and - (c) Areas devoted to intensive recreational development and activities, such as, but not limited to amusement parks, racetracks, and fairgrounds. - (2) Areas otherwise discernible as having patterns of intensive commercial, industrial, or recreational uses.
+- Areas of two or more contiguous acres devoted to commercial, industrial, or intensive recreational activities, or a mix of such activities, including but not limited to the following: - (1) Areas devoted to manufacturing, fabricating or other industrial activities: - (2) Areas devoted to wholesaling, warehousing, retail trade and service activities, or other commercial activities; and - (3) Areas devoted to intensive recreational development and activities, such as, but not limited to amusement parks, racetracks, and fairgrounds. - Areas otherwise discernible as having patterns of intensive commercial, industrial, or recreational uses.